 Typically, volunteer event planners will work as a team–in a committee–to fundraise for charities.
 For example, event planners may work together to host a walk to raise awareness for a disease, engaging in roles related to sponsorship, marketing, and recruitment.

-Event planning is a volunteer opportunity that involves a lot of multi-tasking while giving you the opportunity to learn new skills, from managing social media content to interacting with customers.
+Event planning is a volunteer opportunity that involves a lot of multi-tasking while allowing you to learn new skills, from managing social media content to interacting with customers.

-High schoolers who are extra savvy on social media can try their hand as a volunteer social media coordinator for a charity or non-profit organization.
+High schoolers who are extra savvy on social media can try their hand as volunteer social media coordinators for a charity or non-profit organization.
 Working with a team, the volunteer can create promotional content for the organization’s social media accounts, from advertising fundraisers to other fun initiatives.

 This volunteer opportunity for high school students is a creative way to form skills in multitasking, marketing, design, and teamwork.